LanguageDev/Yoakke/Yoakke.Lexer.Documentation/README.md

 }
 ```

-Just like with the generated lexer, text position tracking is taken care for you.
+Just like with the generated lexer, text position tracking is taken care for for you.